deeplus2021/shiv_frontend/docs/Tutorial.md

 ## Tutorial to test the app

 Note: Code is in active development, styling and features will change.

+## Profile Validation

 Distribute 1 Unit of tokens to charlie, dave, eve and ferdie